informalsystems/modelator/jekyll/README.md

-# Jekyll Website for Model Based Testing
+# Jekyll Website for Model Based Techniques

 The website is live at [https://mbt.informal.systems](https://mbt.informal.systems)